kyma-project/community/collaboration/wg-installation/README.md

 	* Process
 		* Design - rethink how it should look like
 		* Complexity - straightforward and declarative approach with limited manual steps
-		* Time consumption - focus on how long does it take to install/upgrade kyma
+		* Time consumption - focus on how long it takes to install/upgrade Kyma
 	* Configuration and maintenance
 	* Observability
-	* Parallell processing with dependency management
+	* Parallel processing with dependency management
 	* Pluggability of components
 	* Error handling and debugging
 	* Underlying technology